Loading

 The colour blue derived from indigo as a natural plant dye has for centuries been domestically cultivated and treasured.
 Valued by centuries old traditional and modern global cultures from Africa to Japan it forms the creative basis for a variety of innovative and enrapturing textiles.
 Blue remains an enormously appreciated colour today, and the organic production of indigo continues to be revitalised particularly among contemporary artists, created from raw homespun fibres and used for colouring gradations in weaving and designing.

 The term “bozugappa” derives from the Japanese bozu or priest and kappa borrowed from the Portuguese word for cape.
-Made of indigo coloured cotton with fine ikat - gasuri patterning on the interior lining.

 Size: 120cm long.

-Item No: 11-347Blue cloth (Mud cloth).
+Blue cloth (Mud cloth).
 Mali, West Africa.

-These distinctive indigo cloths called Mud cloths because river mud is one of the constituents in the process of making the natural mordants and dye.
+These distinctive indigo cloths are called Mud cloths because river mud is one of the constituents in the process of making the natural mordants and dye.

 The velvet soft cotton is created using a series of narow and individually woven strips which are then stitched together before the design stage begins.